Jed Hartman

 disconcerting to encounter contexts where Jeds have to be

 disambiguated by last names.
-I'm told that Jed is a pretty
+I'm told that Jed is a pretty common

 name in some African-American communities, but I haven't personally